dandandujie/ai-paste/README_EN.md

 1. Open any AI chat website
 2. Select the content you want to copy
-3. Paste directly into Word, Excel, or WPS
+3. Paste directly into Word or WPS

 The extension automatically handles content formatting, including:
 - Text styles (bold, italic, headings)